gfilicetti/gke-github-deployment/terraform/README.md

 > __Note:__ The deployment of cloud resources can take between 5 - 10 minutes.

+> __Note:__ If you get the error: `Permission denied while using the Eventarc Service` you will need to run just the `terraform apply "out.tfplan"` command again and it will work the second time.

 ## Tearing Down Infrastructure

 1. Tear down all infrastructure created using Terraform: